 Florida and Dayton, Ohio as courtesy to our neighboring Section

 I, your MDC Section Manager, Marty Pittinger - KB3MXM, and/or a

-designated ARRL representative(s) plan to attend all hamfests in
+designated ARRL representative(s) plan to attend all hamfests in the

+Maryland-DC Section.
 We hope to see you all there.

 St. Mary's ARA 4th Annual TailgateFest

 Event Time: 8 AM - 12 Noon